fouadEssam/layoffs-/README.md

 -Descriptive Statistics:
 Calculate summary statistics for numeric columns (Laid-Off Counts, possibly Percentage):  Mean, median, standard deviation, minimum, and maximum values.
 Use functions like AVERAGE, MEDIAN, STDEV, MIN, and MAX.

 -Frequency Tables and Cross-Tabulations:
 Create frequency tables to understand the distribution of layoffs by:

-Industry (using COUNTIF or a pivot table).
+Industry (using  pivot table).
-Location (city, state, country, using pivot tables or conditional formatting).
+Location (city, state, country, using pivot tables).
-Generate cross-tabulations to explore relationships between variables: layoffs by industry and location (using pivot tables).
+Generate cross-tabulations to explore relationships between variables:

+layoffs by industry and location (using pivot tables).
 Layoffs by company .
 ## Visualizations: